Ayushmanglani/Instagram-Bot/README.md

 # Instagram-Bot
-Bot to do Multiple Task in a go on Instagram
+A Bot to do Multiple Task in a go on Instagram

 This is an Instagram bot created Using Selenium webdriver and python.